 Leela Denver got its start in Dr. Sarah Morelli’s North Indian Classical Ensemble at the University of Denver, which began in 2006.
-By 2013, students were attending her class quarter after quarter, and by 2016 she realized that, in order to nurture the growing kathak community, it was time to start a school: The Sureela Academy and Ensemble.
-This name, from sur or tuning, was inspired by our founder’s integrated training in Hindustani music and kathak.
+By 2013, students were attending her class quarter after quarter, and by 2016 she realized that, in order to nurture the growing kathak community, it was time to start a school.
 As a disciple of kathak master Pandit Chitresh Das, a student of sarod master Ustad Ali Akbar Khan, an ethnomusicologist, and an author, Sarah Morelli quickly established a deep and holistic learning environment for kathak students in Denver.
-Since Sureela’s founding, students, audiences, and artists have had the opportunity to share the joy of kathak across the Colorado Front Range through a variety of classes, workshops, retreats, lecture demonstrations and performances.
-We are proud to announce that this year, our organization is aligning with sister institutions in San Francisco, Los Angeles, and New York to form the Leela Institute of Kathak, representing a unified, clairvoyant vision for the field of kathak dance.
+Since Leela Denver’s founding, students, audiences, and artists have had the opportunity to share the joy of kathak across the Colorado Front Range through a variety of classes, workshops, retreats, lecture demonstrations and performances.

 We are proud to bring-world class education and performances of Indian classical dance and music to students, families, and communities across the Colorado Front Range.